Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

     Connection identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add a *BigCommerce* connection.
-The *Create connection* view is displayed, see [Create BigCommerce connection manually](#create-bigcommerce-connection-manually).
+The *Create connection* view is displayed, see below.

-## Create BigCommerce connection manually
+## Create BigCommerce connection

 *Omni-Channel > Settings > Tab CONNECTIONS > Button Add*